 Commercial leases typically divvy up the costs for maintaining a building and property amongst the tenants.
 These costs are called common area maintenance expenses, CAM for short.
 Leases can be structured in many different ways, and the devil is in the details.
 Below are a few provisions to review closely to limit post-occupancy surprises.
 1.

 Massachusetts General Laws define financial exploitation as the substantial monetary or property loss of an elderly person due to an act or omission of another person.
-Financial exploitation occurs in the form of internet scams, forging signatures on checks, the illicit use of credit cards and the misuse of a power of attorney.
-It also
+Financial exploitation occurs in the form of internet (or darknet) scams, forging signatures on checks, the illicit use of credit cards and the misuse of a power of attorney.

 You may be surprised to learn that your health insurance provider has the right to assert a lien for the repayment of benefits paid on your behalf with regard to your personal injury case.
 This is what’s called demand for subrogation.
 Subrogation is premised upon the concept that a person should not have their medical

 Child Off to College?
 Free Seminar for Parents to Provide Three Critical Legal, Medical and Financial Protections Their Child May Need

 The Quincy Law Firm of Baker, Braverman & Barbadoro, P.C., in conjunction with the South Shore Bank, invites parents of students headed off to college — even if it is not their first year – to a free seminar to assist them in preparing for an unexpected adversity.
 Scheduled for August 23rd, this seminar provides